nanogiants/awesome-ai-tools/CONTRIBUTING.md

 ### Contributing

-You can help improve this document by making it more coherent, consistent, or readable, adding missing information, correcting factual errors, fixing typos, or bringing them up to date.
+You can help improve this repository by making it more coherent, consistent, or readable, adding missing information, correcting factual errors, fixing typos, or bringing them up to date.

-To do so, make changes to the source files (i.e. this very document OR/AND README.md).
+To do so, make changes to the source files (i.e. this very document & README.md).
 Then open a pull request to apply your changes to the master branch.

 ### Please ensure your Pull Request adheres to the following guidelines: